 I’m sure John will be pleased to learn that when I tell him that.
 (There’s my yin yang symbol in real life.
 Those white and black fish stood out against all the others.)
-I was also very drawn to the black koi and the ones with white bodies and black spots.
-I found out later that these are called Kumonryu and they symbolize life changes and transformations.
-The fish were truly speaking to me that day!
+I was also drawn to the black koi and the ones with white bodies and black spots.
+I found out later that these are called Kumonryu.
+They symbolize life changes and transformation.

 If I’m going to use my energy to stand for something, I’ll gladly stand for these gorgeous koi any day.
 I hope they worked some sort of magic on me.
-I’m counting on my silver fish and the black fish I had my eyes on to live up to their expectations and send me good luck in transformation, change, and in wealth and business.
+I’m counting on my silver fish and the black fish I had my eyes on to send me good luck in transformation, change, and in wealth and business.

 Getting Down To Tea Time